GST GST

 • Residential property rented for residential use: As mentioned above, if both parties are not GST registered.

 • Rental income below Rs.
 20 lakhs per year: If the landlord’s total annual rental income from all properties is less than Rs.
-20 lakhs (around $24,000), they are exempt from GST registration and therefore do not need to pay GST on rent.
+20 lakhs (around $24,000), they are exempt from GST and therefore do not need to pay GST on rent.

 • Specific types of properties: Renting of agricultural land, religious places, and charitable institutions is also exempt from GST.